-In all seriousness, I have done different types of fasts and challenges before in order to reset myself both physically and spiritually.
-They have been very rewarding and I plan to continue incorporating them into my life periodically.
-Day to day, I am all about balance.
-Yes, I indulge in baked goods, queso, and margaritas here and there.
+In all seriousness, I have done a few different types of fasts and challenges before in order to reset myself both physically and spiritually.
+They have been very rewarding and I plan to continue incorporating them into my routine periodically.
+Day to day, though, I just strive for balance.
+Yes, I indulge in baked goods, queso, and a good bourbon here and there.
 I don’t feel bad about it, though, because the majority of my meals are generally home-cooked and mindful.
-So, naturally, I’m sharing a cinnamon roll bread pudding recipe today. 🙂
+So, today’s recipe is a cinnamon roll bread pudding and tomorrow’s might be something clean like this tomato basil chicken. 🙂

-You might also want to check out this nutty cranberry apple bread pudding.
+If you’re looking for another idea to balance your healthy eating with, you might want to check out this nutty cranberry apple bread pudding.
 What are some different types of bread pudding you enjoy?
 Let me know below.
 Thanks for reading!

 Breakfast meets dessert in a bread pudding that tastes as delicious as a batch of ooey-gooey cinnamon rolls complete with an icing glaze drizzled over top